shrimp16/PixelArtist/README.md

 # PixelArtist

-Simple web application where users can create pixel arts.
+Simple web application where users can create pixel arts and save them on their browser.

 # Technologies
   - VSCode